Integration, Maintenance, and Management of Technology

 The Information Systems program takes a hands-on approach.
 Students work together with professors in a collaborative atmosphere in state-of-the-art labs and workspaces.
 This methodology allows our students to secure internships with booming development companies nearby and leads to successful careers after graduation.
 Our department graduates are well-rounded students with a deep knowledge of how to apply technical training to the business world, speaking the languages of data, security, and management.

 By designing databases from scratch, building backends for web applications, and setting up local and wide area networks, you will gain valuable experience in a variety of technical domains.
 In addition, you will also engage in simulated scenarios where you attempt to hack into your classmates' systems while they do the same to yours, preparing you to anticipate and respond to cyber threats.
 Whether you're dealing with true-to-life situations or hypotheticals, this program equips you with the skills and knowledge necessary to navigate any challenges that may arise in your future career.

 Information Systems Minor

 Our Information Systems minor is designed to provide students with an overview of the information systems program.
-Students will take computer science courses, such as Computer Science, Database Systems, Software Engineering, and Cybersecurity.
-This minor gives students an advantage in their careers, no matter what field they choose.
+Students will take courses such as Computer Science I and II, Introduction to Information Systems, and Database Systems.
+Students can also choose two electives from all Computer Science courses including Software Engineering, Computer Security, and Application Development.
 Having a background in information systems gives students tools that they can use in their careers, such as building databases to manage information, as well as implementing those systems within hardware solutions and securing them in the cloud.